olshena/SNACS/analysis/Analysis_README.md

 <img src="SNACS5_Heatmap1.png" alt="Experiment 5 Heatmap after Clustering" width="400"/>

 The **makeSnacsCall function** assigns single cells to a single sample or multiplet.
-The cell cluster obtained from running clusterCellsWith SNPdata are split into sub-clusters.
+This is done in 2 stages, or rounds.
+First, the cell cluster obtained from running clusterCellsWith SNPdata are split into sub-clusters.
 Clusters are split if a significant difference is found when comparing hash antibody signals of the the daughter nodes, and the process is stopped when no additional differences are found.
+A new column, "hashCallRnd1" is added to the annCell dataframe in the snacsObj with these results.
+Second, multiple detection is refined using circular binary segmentation.
+A new column, "hashCallRnd2" is added to the annCell dataframe in the snacsObj with these results.

-This function outputs a table of the number of cells assigned to each hash antibody.
+The makeSnacsCall function also outputs a table of the number of cells assigned to each hash antibody.
 In Experiment 5 below, TS.1 is Sample 1, TS.2 is Sample 2, and TS.1_TS.2 is are multiples.
-This function also adds a new column, "hashCall" to the annCell data frame in the snacsObj, which details the final hash call for each single cell.
+A final new column, "hashCall", is also added to the annCell dataframe in the snacsObj, which includes the final hash call for each single cell.

 ```{r}
 snacsObj <- makeSnacsCall(snacsObj)